MENU CLOSE

 Conferences:

-Co-organizer of Intimacy and The Politics of The Image, an interdisciplinary conference engaging with theories and methodologies of intimacy together with the political potential of images.
-McGill University, Montreal.
+Co-organizer of Imaging and Imagining Intimacy, an interdisciplinary conference engaging with theories and methodologies of intimacy together with the political potential of images, McGill University.

 Exhibitions:

-Co-organizer of Making Revolution: Collective Histories, Desired Futures, an exhibition which explores forms of struggle and revolution in the Middle East and North Africa through video art and installation Montreal, Arts Interculturels (MAI).
+Co-organizer of Making Revolution: Collective Histories, Desired Futures a video exhibition exploring representations of struggle and revolution in the Middle East and North Africa, Montreal Arts Interculturels (MAI).

 2020